 The differences between POP and IMAP are evident when you look at their respective workflow processes.

 POP3 will download any messages you have from the mail servers.
-Any changes you make will be restricted to the copy you have on your mail client.

 - Connect to the remote server.